 There’s no doubt about it: we live in a technologically advanced world.
-Many students have access to computers or mobile devices, or have some experience with using them.
-Despite this, when learning to use a text-based language, there are still some major hurdles which students have to overcome and which have little to do with their ability to think logically or computationally.
-We discuss some of these challenges here, and give you some tips to help you think about how to overcome them.
+Many students have access to computers or mobile devices, or have some experience using them.
+Despite this, when learning to use a text-based language, there are still some major hurdles which students have to overcome, and which have little to do with their ability to think logically or computationally.

-Even students who have grown up with a games console, laptop, or tablet in their house will often struggle in the early days when it comes to typing.
-When you think about the keyboards they are probably accustomed to using, many are on screen and often operated with nothing more than two thumbs.
-When programming in a block-based language, typing is kept to a minimum, so using a language like Python, where suddenly every character of the code must by typed out, can cause problems.
-Young learners in particular can become very frustrated by this, as it can take several minutes to type out even the shortest of programs, and they spend so long typing that there is little time for them to experiment and become creative.
+Even students who have grown up with a games console, laptop, or tablet will often struggle in the early days when it comes to typing — they are probably more used to typing with their thumbs on an on-screen keyboard.
+When programming in a block-based language, typing is kept to a minimum; so using a language like Python, where suddenly every character of the code must by typed out, can cause problems.
+Young learners in particular can become very frustrated by this, as it can take several minutes to type out even the shortest of programs, and they spend so long typing that there is little time for them to experiment and be creative.

 for and the number

 4 have very different meanings, and whereas the word

 while is a key word in Python,

 Even as I write this, I’m always on the lookout for the little wavy lines that help me correct my awful spelling.
 Although you can use software to help correct errors in code, these applications are often quite complicated and unsuited for beginners.
 This means that learners have become accustomed to not recognising errors, such as a missing capital letter, until after they run their programs.
 Some of the rules of Python are somewhat counter-intuitive.
 For example, writing: